SuperOfficeDocs/superoffice-docs/docs/api/contact/services/get-contact-via-services-layer.md

 ---
-# Mandatory fields.
-title: get_contact_services_layer       # (Required) Very important for SEO.
+title: Get a contact through the services layer
+uid: get_contact_services_layer
-description: Get a Contact through Services layer  # (Required) Important for SEO.
+description: Get a Contact through Services layer
+author: {github-id}
-author: {github-id}             # Your GitHub alias. so.date: 05.11.2016
+so.date: 05.11.2016
 keywords: api-services
-so.topic: howto            # article, howto, reference, concept, guide
+so.topic: howto

-# Optional fields.
-Don't forget to remove # if you need a field.
 # so.envir:                     # cloud or onsite
 # so.client:                    # online, web, win, pocket, or mobile
 ---